niermann/holoaverage/docs/tutorial.rst

 .. image:: images/roi-selection.png
         :align: center

-This region is provided to the image script as :ref:`param-roi` parameter.
+This region is provided to the image program as :ref:`param-roi` parameter.
 This region of interest (ROI) is defined as rectangular area in the first object hologram.
 During the raw-alignment step of the reconstruction, this region is tracked and the same sub-region is extracted from the consecutive object holograms.
-The top, left and bottom, right corner are provided to the script in pixel coordinates.
+The left, top, bottom, and right borders are provided to the program in pixel coordinates.
 As shown in the above figure, the "Control" panel can be used to determine these coordinates, by clicking on the respective corners of the rectangle in the panel.
-The coordinates are given as left, top, right, bottom.
-Here only the central 7/8 of the holograms are used:
+Here only the central 7/8 of the holograms are used, the coordinates are given as left (128), top (128), right (1920), and bottom (1920):

 ::

         "roi" : [128, 128, 1920, 1920],

 If this parameter is omitted, the whole hologram area is used for reconstruction.
-Please note that also the region used for raw alignment can be specified explicitly using the :ref:`param-align_roi` parameter.
+Please note, that also the region used for raw alignment can be specified explicitly using the :ref:`param-align_roi` parameter.
+Alternatively, the raw alignment can be disabled by setting the :ref:`param-enable_raw_alignment` parameter to ``false``.

 The empty hologram series is always reconstructed using the full image region.
 This is done, for two reasons.
 For one, there is no specimen drift in empty holograms.
 For another, the reconstructed empty hologram is used to remove some distortions of the camera and the projection system of the microscope.
 This are fixed to the camera pixels.
-The flat-field correction done with the object holograms is made with the corresponding sub-region (tracked for specimen drift) of the reconstructed empty hologram.
-This requires the empty hologram reconstruction to cover the whole image area.
-For this reason the reconstruction size of the empty holograms can be chosen independently, and is made a little bit larger here:
+The normalization of the object holograms is made with the corresponding sub-region (tracked for specimen drift) of the reconstructed empty hologram.
+This requires the empty hologram reconstruction to cover the whole camera area.

+The reconstruction size of the empty holograms can be chosen independently, and is made a little bit larger here:

 ::